 Private loans (also known as alternative loans) can help fill the gap between the cost of education and the amount of other financial aid offered.
 However, it's best to always maximize all other resources first, including federal loans, which may have lower interest rates and better loan terms.

 Federal student loans are available to most students regardless of income and provide a range of repayment options including income-based repayment plans and loan forgiveness benefits, which other education loans are not required to provide.
 For more information, please visit the following web page: www.ucop.edu/student-affairs/_files/loans/sb1289-without-uc-loans.pdf

 Private lenders vary in their interest rates, terms, and eligibility requirements.
 The University of California, Office of the President, has compiled a list of private loan lenders, although you may choose any lender.

 International students, please refer to The University of California, Office of the President, list of private loan lenders for international students and visit the Berkeley International Office website for more information.

 Please also see the University of California Code of Conduct in Regard to Preferred Lender Arrangements.

 Private loans are available to undergraduate and graduate students admitted to and enrolled in a degree-granting program at UC Berkeley.
-Some lenders require full time enrollment, please check with your lender regarding enrollment status of the loan product.
+Some lenders require full-time enrollment, please check with your lender regarding enrollment status for their loan products.

 You may borrow up to your full cost of attendance for the academic year (based on your financial aid budget) less any other aid you received for that year.
-In other words, your loan might be split between Fall and Spring term.
+Your loan might be split between Fall and Spring term.

 You may be required to meet citizenship requirements or provide a co-signer who meets citizenship requirements.